Jump to Content

 Retirement Village

-• Halswell
+• Mairehau

 • Christchurch

-Why choose a retirement village in Christchurch?
+Why choose a Retirement Village in Christchurch?

 Christchurch, located in the heart of Canterbury, offers a vast array of retirement living options, catering to diverse preferences and lifestyles.
 Whether you seek the leafy charm of Merivale and Fendalton, the vibrant energy of Riccarton and Papanui, or the beachside tranquillity of Sumner, Christchurch has it all.
 Beyond the city, the expanding town of Rolleston provides a blend of country roots and modern urban living, while Akaroa charms with its French-inspired architecture, and Kaiapoi offers a nod to its historic woollen mills.
 The picturesque Canterbury towns of Amberley, Ashburton, and Rangiora further expand the range of choices available.